 Best Alpine Touring / AT Bindings for Backcountry Skiing

 Marker Alpinist 12

 The Marker Alpinist shares this award, in this category, with the excellent Atomic Backland Tour.
-(Incidentally, these two have to share the award with the otherwise untested Salomon MTN binding.
-The Salomon MTN and Atomic Backland are identical in design and function and construction.)
-The Marker Alpinist is newer than the Atomic, lighter, and offers a slightly improved downhill skiing function.
+(Incidentally, these two have to share the same award with the otherwise untested Salomon MTN binding.
+The Salomon MTN and Atomic Backland are identical in design, function and construction.)
+The Marker Alpinist is newer than the Atomic/Salomon, lighter, and offers a slightly improved downhill skiing function.
 Both hit the sweet spot for weight to performance ratio and offer all the basic features we look for in a touring binding.
 You wouldn't be wrong to flip a coin in your choice for an all-around AT binding for human-powered backcountry skiing, as the Atomic and Marker award winners are both that good and that close in scoring.

 Read review: Marker Alpinist